Dynamical correlations and domain wall relocalization in transverse field Ising chains

-\unue{Conclusion.--} Via a combined numerical and analytical study of an OTOC in an Ising chain, we have analysed the interplay of order with many-body dynamics, thermalisation and integrability.
-For the integrable case, where we have identified the mechanism, dynamical domain wall relocalisation, underpinning the persistent signal, our treatment is fairly comprehensive; much work remains to be done to fully understand the behaviour of generic many-body systems, here and in higher dimension.
+\unue{Conclusions. } Via a combined numerical and analytical study of an OTOC in an Ising chain, we have analyzed the interplay of order with many-body dynamics, thermalization and integrability.
+For the integrable case, where we have identified the mechanism, dynamical domain wall relocalization, underpinning the persistent signal, our treatment is fairly comprehensive; much work remains to fully understand the behavior of generic many-body systems, here and in higher dimension.